Python Strings decode() method

 The encoded string in base64 format is : Z2Vla3Nmb3JnZWVrcw== The decoded string is : geeksforgeeks

-Encoding and decoding together can be used in simple application of storing password in back end and many other applications like cryptography which deals with keeping the information confidential.
+Encoding and decoding together can be used in the simple applications of storing passwords in the back end and many other applications like cryptography which deals with keeping the information confidential.

 Code #2 : Code to demonstrate application of encode-decode